 The Methodist Church is the largest Wesleyan body and fourth largest Christian denomination in the United Kingdom, with congregations across Great Britain.
 Congregations in the Channel Isles, the Isle of Man, Malta and Gibraltar also form part of the British Methodist Church.
 It is a member of the World Council of Churches, the World Methodist Council, and other religious associations.

-The Foundation collaborates with Methodists across the country, but particularly those within London, and works to make available to the district, circuits and churches some of the opportunities which come from SWF’s partnership with Roehampton University.
+The Foundation collaborates with Methodists across the country, but particularly those within London, and works to make available to the district, circuits and churches some of the opportunities which come from SWF’s partnership with the University of Roehampton.

 MODEM is a national ecumenical Christian network, which encourages dialogue between exponents of leadership, organisation, spirituality and ministry.

 It is a membership network made up of individuals and affiliated organisations, and is in association with Churches Together in Britain & Ireland (CTBI).